Bridgewater throws for 2 TDs, surging Saints top Bears 36-25

+CHICAGO (AP) — The New Orleans Saints insisted they were ready for the challenge once Drew Brees went down.
+All they’ve done since is back up their words with wins.

-CHICAGO (AP) — Teddy Bridgewater threw for 281 yards and two touchdowns, and the New Orleans Saints improved to 5-0 without injured starter Drew Brees with a 36-25 victory over the Chicago Bears on Sunday.
+Teddy Bridgewater threw for 281 yards and two touchdowns, and the Saints improved to 5-0 without their injured star quarterback by beating the Chicago Bears 36-25 on Sunday.

 The Saints (6-1) again showed why they still see themselves as Super Bowl contenders even though their star quarterback is out indefinitely because of a torn ligament in his right thumb.